ElementAI/itsim/sphinx/source/networks.rst

 So, the job of a router is not merely to forward between a LAN and a WAN -- it will also readily forward between multiple LANs.
-This is how we can leverage a single router to implement a segmented network, with each segment hosted on its own ``Link``.
+This is how we can leverage a single router to implement a segmented network, with each segment hosted on its own :py:class:`~itsim.network.link.Link`.
 In this example, consider an organization splitting the class-B address space 10.1.0.0/16.
 We will consider three segments, each with its own needs in terms of communications:

 #.
 The server farm, subnet 10.1.128.0/18 is where the organization's web
    servers are made to live.
 HTTP and HTTPS requests (ports 80 and 443,